a-safari/k-swap/README.md

 ## Computational Results

-The `Computational Results/` directory contains the output of running the randomized and naive k-swap algorithms on all 450 instances.
+The `Computational Results/` directory contains the output of running the randomized and naive *k*-swap algorithms on all 450 instances.

 It consists of two subdirectories: